yghlc/mapping_RTS_dl_beiluhe/README.md

 # mapping_RTS_dl_beiluhe
-Letex project for the manuscript:
+Latex project for the manuscript:

 ```
 @article{huang2019using,